 Damage to the body and nose from snorting cocaine is possible, and the injection of cocaine (called ‘crack’) with needles can lead to gangrene, ulcers and the transmission of HIV and Hepatitis B and C. If used when pregnant, cocaine can lead to miscarriage and low birth weight.

 In addition to the symptoms described above, one of the most common signs of addiction of any sort is simply a sudden or sustained shift in a person’s mood, behaviour and life.
 If you are concerned about potential symptoms and also see a loved one appear to change in behaviour and temperament significantly, they may be struggling with addiction as it takes greater hold over their life and priorities.
-To learn more about cocaine you can visit our cocaine facts page.
+We have compiled more information about cocaine and its effects on our facts page.
+This can help you understand how this highly addictive drug works.

 If you or a loved one are struggling with cocaine addiction we can help.
-You can call the Help Me Stop addiction treatment team free today to discuss your options.
-Simply phone us on 0208 191 8920 or use our contact form to get in touch.
+You can call or email the Help Me Stop addiction treatment team free today to discuss your options.